dmbarbour/wikilon/docs/AboutABC.md

         cw      =>  c
         ad      =>  wdi         (easier tail calls)

-Rewrites can also be used to systematically recognize big step accelerators.
-For example, we might rewrite `[][]baad` or `[[]]aad` to `i`.
+Rewrites might be used to systematically recognize accelerators like `[][]baad => i`.

+Rewrites benefit from accelerators.
+An interesting possibility is recognizing associative actions, like multiplication of matrices or merging of key-value databases or loop fusions, and rewriting them for performance.

 Unfortunately, rewrite optimizations tend to be ad-hoc and fragile.
 They are difficult to apply to dynamically constructed code, and are difficult to prove safe in the general case.
-So I would prefer not to rely on them, just take advantage where it's easy.
-If developers need to optimize code, they should make explicit a staged, intermediate language.
+I would prefer not to rely on them too much.
+In most cases, developers should aim to make optimizations explicit, e.g. construct an intermediate object representing a lazy multiplication of matrices then reorder on run.

 ### Stowage and Caching